hwtam/run-the-testcases-automatically-for-c-/README.md

 - sample input cases -> input*.txt (* can be any string you like)
 - sample output cases -> output*.txt (* should be equal to the * of the corresponding sample input case)

-#

-In case you are interested in the program, you can move to the [wiki](https://github.com/hwtam/run-the-testcases-automatically-for-cpp-assignments/wiki)
+## In case you are interested in the program, you can move on to the [wiki](https://github.com/hwtam/run-the-testcases-automatically-for-cpp-assignments/wiki)

-#

-The program is unable to improve your programming skill and help you get a better grade.
+## The program is unable to improve your programming skill and help you get a better grade.